 Post Editor, Beth Brown — Beth is a lifestyle writer and former assistant news editor of the Easley Progress.
 She graduated from Columbia College with a focus on Writing and Public Affairs.
 She is also a singer/songwriter/musician, yogi, activist and Love Warrior for Mother Earth.

-Related Reading: 6 Circles of Enlightenment.
+Related Essay: 6 Circles of Enlightenment.